MaraRinn/StarfieldOutpostCompendium/Advanced Reactor Assembly Line.md

 ## Overview

-In this document you'll build upon the *Industry from Scratch* infrastructure to:
+In this document you'll build upon the [Industry From Scratch](Industry%20From%20Scratch.md) infrastructure to:

 - Build Reactors using manual logistics
 - Build Advanced Reactors using manual logistics